fingerskier/manthra/README.md

 How to politely tell someone they're stupid:
 __Wisdom has always been chasing you, but you've always been faster__

+Those who enjoy their own emotionally bad health and who habitually fill their own minds with the rank poisons of suspicion, jealousy and hatred, as a rule take umbrage at those who refuse to do likewise, and they find a perverted relief in trying to denigrate them.
+  Johannes Brahms

 Wine tastes sweetest to those in whose trials it was fermented.